craftedbygc/taxi/docs/api-events.md

   // ...
 })

-// This event is sent before the `onLeave()` method of a transition is run to hide a `data-router-view` taxi.on('NAVIGATE_OUT', ({ from, trigger }) => {
+// This event is sent before the `onLeave()` method of a transition is run to hide a `data-taxi-view` taxi.on('NAVIGATE_OUT', ({ from, trigger }) => {
   // ...
 })